Our Approach

 Continue to promote the wide range of arts, cultural and heritage experiences North Ayrshire has to offer residents and visitors.

-Promote the variety of place-based community funding opportunities including the Community Investment Fund and Participatory Budgeting (including youth PB), to maximise uptake and further empower communities to grasp the opportunity of doing things for themselves and their communities.
+Promote the variety of place-based community grants, to maximise uptake and further empower communities to grasp the opportunity of doing things for themselves.

 Ensure our communications are inclusive and actively support all residents including our young people, care experienced, new Scots, refugees, elderly, vulnerable and those with protected characteristics.

-Continue our commitment to the UNCRC, working across all services to ensure young people’s rights, youth voice and participation are at the forefront of everything we do.
+Develop a series of features and case studies which demonstrate our Council’s continued commitment to the UNCRC, working across all services to ensure young people’s rights, youth voice and participation are at the forefront of everything we do.

 Highlight the ongoing progress in delivering the Community Learning and Development Plan 2024-2027.